soltys/publish-docker-compose/README.md

-# Docker-Compose Publish
+# Docker Compose Publish to GitHub Packages

-A GitHub Action that builds and publishes containers from docker-compose file to the current github repository
+A GitHub Action that builds and publishes containers from docker-compose file to the current github packages

+## Fork notice

+This repository is fork from [pennsignals/publish_docker-compose](https://github.com/pennsignals/publish_docker-compose)

 ## Features

 No need to manually build and publish each dockerfile.
 Simply publish the files that you are using.

-Automatically publishes images to github repo
+Automatically publishes images to github repository

-Each dockerfile target must have a `LABEL name="<name>"`.
-This is used to name the published file
+Each service in `docker-compose.yml` must have set `image` property like `ghcr.io/USERNAME/YOUR_IMAGE_NAME`.

 If version is blank (recommended), the release tag version is used.

 ## Example Usage
 ```
     - name: publish
-      uses: pennsignals/publish_docker-compose@v0.1.0
+      uses: soltys/publish-docker-compose@v1.0.0
       with:
-        version: '0.2.6-rc.1' # optional
+        version: 'latest'
-        docker_compose: 'docker-compose.build.yml' # required
+        docker_compose: 'docker-compose.build.yml'
         repo_token: "${{ secrets.GITHUB_TOKEN }}"
 ```